 The information below is just the beginning of what we hope will be lots of ideas of special activities for the bereaved that we will share, but for now we list 3 things for churches to consider:

-Churches are encouraged to run The Bereavement Journey course online to respond to the increased need for bereavement support during the Coronavirus pandemic.
-The material is also available for individual purchase for bereaved people unable to access a nearby or online course.
-See The Bereavement Journey.
+Churches are encouraged to run The Bereavement Journey® course online to respond to the increased need for bereavement support during the Coronavirus pandemic.
+See HERE See also The Bereavement Journey.

 There are other peer support groups that churches can run for the bereaved, such as Drop-Ins.
 We hope to offer information about these in due course.